awei01/katsu-site-source/posts/2014-02-21-snow-rain-puddles-lifehack-to-keep-your-shoes-happy.md

 The rubber shoe covers aren't the most attractive thing but they also aren't the worst.
 They are practical and and keep your shoe protected and clean while you are in the office without having to change shoes when you leave for your lunch break.
 They are not obnoxiously loud and actually look decent while you're walking around.
 One of our clients came in with these the other day.
 I didn't even realize he was wearing them until he took them off to reveal perfectly polished shoes.
 The best part?
 They're inexpensive!
 You can find them on [amazon](http://www.amazon.com/Totes-Geometric-Overshoe-Size-9-5/dp/B002NWZLTS).
 It's just smart.

 Need style advice?
 Want to know how to take care of your custom suits and shirts?
 Need help coordinating outfits or mixing and matching patterns?
-Contact a style consultant at info@9tailors.com.
+Contact a style consultant at {{ site.emails.info }}.